 If willow bark and leaves were handy and potent painkillers, we would have used them almost to extinction by now.
 Instead, by early modern times in Europe, willow was considered largely useless as a medicine.

 This doesn’t mean willow was actually useless.
 It still contained salicin, but this hadn’t yet been isolated or refined into its modern form.

 So, if it wasn’t Hippocrates, who was it?

-In around 1757, Stone chewed on white willow bark out of curiosity and was struck by how bitter it was.
-He wondered whether it could be used medicinally, like the bitter cinchona bark (where the malaria drug quinine comes from).
+Around the year 1757, Stone chewed on white willow bark out of curiosity and was struck by how bitter it was.
+He wondered whether it could be used medicinally like the bitter cinchona bark (where the malaria drug quinine comes from).

-Stone gathered and dried around half a kilogram of willow bark, then ground it to powder, before taking small doses every four hours to reduce his fever.
+Stone gathered and dried around half a kilogram of willow bark; he then ground it to powder before taking small doses every four hours to reduce his fever.
 Drying the bark would have concentrated the salicin, making its effect stronger.